 Along with many fans I was unsure how to feel about this before the episodes aired.
-It clearly wasn’t going to feel quite the same with different people in the familiar roles.
+It clearly wasn’t going to feel the same with different people in the familiar roles.
 However, they actually did a very good job to be fair, so credit where it’s due.
 They used the original scripts, had the right mannerisms and behavioural traits for the characters, and faithfully recreated the sets.
 It really felt like they’d taken the time and effort to replicate the episodes in a very respectful and authentic way.
 So it was a fitting tribute to the original show.
 It could never be as good as the original, but it wasn’t miles off.

 And as usual I’ve also enjoyed watching Taskmaster (for which I’m delighted series 9 has just started), 8 Out Of 10 Cats Does Countdown, The Last Leg, and the last 2 episodes from series P of QI XL (just in time for the start of series Q).
 So all in all I’ve had plenty to keep me entertained, even while I’ve been stuck at home with illness for much of August!

 And that’s it.
-That’s a nice big bumper entry to get me back into normal blogging again, even if things weren’t too cheerful to start.
+That’s a nice big bumper entry to get me back into normal blogging again, even if things weren’t too cheerful to start with.
 September won’t be quite as busy as July, given that I’ve been partly recovering from the events of August, but I’ll still have some things to mention in my next Favourites post.
 In particular, I’m really looking forward to the Nystagmus Network Open Day in Cardiff at the end of the month, plus I’m also going to another RNIB Connect social, and I’m helping out with a couple more research projects.
 So things are now settling back to normal.
 Hope you all enjoy the rest of the month too!